DavidThomasFrontend/Professional-Portfolio/README.md

 ### Features Left to Implement

 -  Adding search feature to site for easy and quick reference to artwork.
+- One bug that was not present until i submitted was the footer on the contact page stays in the middle of the page. this was not apparent for the duration of the project.
+There is no reason why it looks like that as no matter how many times i would test during development this would never show up.

 ## Technologies Used